2022 Indy Lights

-The 2022 Indy Lights presented by Cooper Tires was the 36th and final season of the Indy Lights open wheel motor racing series and the 20th sanctioned by IndyCar, acting as the primary support series for the IndyCar Series.
+The 2022 Indy Lights presented by Cooper Tires was the 36th season of the Indy Lights open wheel motor racing series and the 20th sanctioned by IndyCar, acting as the primary support series for the IndyCar Series.
 It was held over 14 races, consisting of two ovals and nine road and street courses.
+It was the last held under the "Indy Lights" branding.

 Linus Lundqvist, driving for HMD Motorsports with Dale Coyne Racing, won the drivers' championship at the penultimate race of the season.
 Andretti Autosport won the teams' championship, while their driver Hunter McElrea became rookie of the year.

 2022 was also the final season of Indy Lights utilizing Indy Lights moniker.
 From 2023 onwards the Indy Lights would be rebranded to Indy NXT.